Glyphs

 Unity UI Player Controller Element Glyph

-This component is responsible for displaying the glyph(s) or text for a particular Action, Player, and Action Range.
+This component will display, by default, the first found controller element glyph(s) or text bound to a particular Action, Player, and Action Range.
 If a glyph is not available, text will be displayed instead.

 Create a GameObject with the default values from the menu: